 The qualities of some storyboards go far beyond simple blueprints or sketches.
 They are often composed with incredible skill.
 Some of the most famous storyboards that stand out as distinct pieces of art are:

 These examples show the possibilities – and the fact that they have been preserved for history shows their value as distinct pieces of art.
-When approaching your next video project, don’t consider the storyboarding to be an afterthought.
+When approaching your next video or animation video project, don’t consider the storyboarding to be an afterthought.
 Treat the work with the attention true art deserves.

 – Video Caddy